10 Sep 2020

-Dreaming of a July ski trip in chile or August in Australia?
-Your 2019/20 Ikon Pass or Ikon Base Pass gets you to access to Australia’s Thredbo, Chile’s Valle Nevado, and New Zealand’s Coronet Peak, The Remarkables, and Mt Hutt from June - October 2020 (based on seasonal opening and closing dates).
+Dreaming of a July ski trip in Chile or August in Australia?
+Your 2020/21 Ikon Pass or Ikon Base Pass gets you access to Australia’s Thredbo, Chile’s Valle Nevado, and New Zealand’s Coronet Peak, The Remarkables, and Mt Hutt from June - October 2021 (based on the seasonal opening and closing dates).

 A half a billion more reasons to go Ikon

 Alterra, the company that owns 14 of these iconic ski destinations (including Steamboat), is committed to spending 555 million dollars on upgrades at all of their resorts over the next few years.
-For starters, Steamboat is getting a new $15 million gondola for 2019/2020.
 All resort expenditures are going towards enhancing the guest experience with creative dining, faster and more comfortable lifts, expanded terrain, and new summer activities.

 Which one should you buy?

 Our vote is for the signature Ikon Pass.
 With the signature pass, your skiing in Steamboat is unlimited, and there are no blackout dates for any of the iconic destinations.
 The cost is just a little over one more day on the mountains, and the upgrade gives you exponentially more access.
 Remember, the best pass pricing is just until June 17, 2020, and you can defer using it until 21/22 if necessary.
 So purchase now and thank us, later.
 Even if you missed the early discount deadline, the savings, perks and privileges with an Ikon pass are unbelievable, you’ll be eligible for huge renewal discounts in the future and with the new adventure assurance policy, you can even defer your unused Ikon Pass until next year.

 Now it’s time to pair that pass with the perfect chalet.
 We’ve got you covered (in high-thread-count bedding, of course)!